 Can Kids Safely Take Supplements For ADHD Symptoms?

-Medically reviewed by Julie Dodson, MA
+Medically reviewed by Julie Dodson, MA, LCSW

-Updated April 11, 2024by BetterHelp Editorial Team
+Updated November 22, 2024by BetterHelp Editorial Team

 ADHD is a neurological condition and neurodivergence that can manifest with symptoms like difficulty concentrating, impulsivity, sleep disturbances, and excess energy.
-According to the National Institute of Mental Health, research shows that 9% of American children ages 13 to 18 have ADHD.
+According to the National Institute of Mental Health, research shows that 9% of American children and adolescents ages 13 to 18 have ADHD.

 Most children with hyperactivity and impulsive ADHD (ADHD-HI) struggle to sit still.
 They may also experience more hyperactivity than those with the inattentive type of ADHD (ADHD-PI).
 Attention disorders typically begin to show around age seven and can affect well-being into adulthood.

 A 2017 study indicates that sleep deprivation, circadian rhythm disturbances, and sleep-disordered breathing may contribute to ADHD symptoms.
-In some cases where these symptoms and others are present, parents of children with ADHD may consider alternative treatments like natural supplements for symptom relief and management.
+In some cases where these symptoms and others are present, parents of children with ADHD may consider alternative treatments like natural remedies or supplements for symptom relief and management.

 Getty/AnnaStills